M-gholami-derouei/mbd-automotive-portfolio/projects/battery-thermal-management-system/README.md

 4. The reaction generates more heat, further accelerating decomposition
 5. The process becomes self-reinforcing and **cannot be stopped once initiated**

 The result is fire or explosion — not a stalled vehicle.
-This is the fundamental engineering motivation for treating BTMS as a safety-critical control system, not a performance optimization.
+This is the fundamental engineering motivation for treating BTMS as a safety-critical control system, not merely a performance optimization.

 ### Safe Operating Window